 When a minister has been graced with the opportunity to stand in a pulpit and preach the gospel of Christ, he or she should do so.
 Give the word the Lord has revealed through His Holy Spirit.
 People need to hear from their Heavenly Father.
-They do not benefit spiritually when you talk about your spouse, children, grandchildren, college days or sports team on a constant basis.
+They do not benefit spiritually when you talk about your spouse, children, grandchildren, college days or sports team on a constant, continual, consistent basis.
 These things waste precious time that could be utilized to save souls or minister to those who already believe.
 There is nothing more frustrating than going to church expecting to hear from the Lord and you hear everything else but.

 2 Timothy 4:2 King James Version (KJV) Preach the word; be instant in season, out of season; reprove, rebuke, exhort with all long suffering and doctrine

 2. Church leaders be an example

 11 Thy word have I hid in mine heart, that I might not sin against thee

 When we keep His word in our hearts we will be less likely to hurt others.

 I was blessed to have been a part of a ministry that emphasized the importance of those in key positions, leading the way for the rest of the church members.
 Elders, ministers, ushers, the praise team, deacons, deaconess, teachers, office staff, etc. had monthly meetings.
 We were told to begin preparing for Sunday over the weekend by being in a mode of prayer and fasting.
 We were expected to show up to serve with our hearts right with the Lord and if there had been any family squabbles we were to check them at the door before we entered.